penske-media-corp/pmc-dev/README.md

 	- cd <theme_dir>
 	- docker-compose up -d
 	- docker-compose run -v /path/to/ssh_rsa_privkey:/root/.ssh/id_rsa --rm pipeline-build
+		- This step installs dependencies and sets up mysql db for project
+		- Only need to run when installing or updating dependencies as well as building assets
 		- @NOTE: The colon between your privkey and `/root/.ssh/id_rsa`
 		- Path to a private key with bitbucket/github access -- don't use a password protected key, it's a pain
 		- An SSH_AUTH_SOCK can also be used instead of an ssh key if you use a hardware key
+	- docker-compose run --rm pipeline-test
+		- Runs tests configured specific to environment of project
+		- All env vars can be overriden via passing the `-e SOME_VAR=somval`

 ## Troubleshooting